Sigmund Eisner: Family

 Sigmund married Bertha Weis and they had four sons: H. Raymond, J. Lester, Monroe, and A. Victor.

-H. Raymond, the eldest son, was born in Red Bank and attended the public schools.
-He graduated in the 1906 class of the Phillips Exeter Academy.
-Following his graduation he studied at Harvard University and graduated in 1909.
+H. Raymond, the eldest son, was born in Red Bank and attended the local public schools until he went on to attend the Phillips Exeter Academy, from which he graduated in 1906.
+Following his graduation, he studied at Harvard University and graduated in 1909.
 Before becoming a vice-president at his father’s company, he attended the Philadelphia Textile School for a one-year course.
 H. Raymond married Elsie Solomon in Rochester, New York on February 12, 1911.

 J. Lester, the second son, was also born in Red Bank, New Jersey.
-He also took his preparatory course at Exeter and graduated Harvard University in 1911.
+He also took his preparatory course at Phillips Exeter and graduated from Harvard in 1911.
 J. Lester married Marguerite Davidson on January 13, 1913.
 Disney CEO Michael Eisner is one of their grandchildren.

-Monroe Eisner, the third son, was also born in Red Bank, entered Phillips Exeter Academy (graduated 1910) and was awarded a Bachelor of Arts degree from Harvard in 1914.
-Thereafter, he attended the Harvard Graduate School of Business Administration and graduated in 1915.
-During his studies he also was active with the Everett Mills in Everett Massachusetts where he studied fabrics.
+Monroe Eisner, the third son, was also born in Red Bank, graduating from Phillips Exeter in 1910 and Harvard in 1914.
+He subsequently attended Harvard Business School, graduating in 1915.
+During his studies he was active with the Everett Mills in Everett Massachusetts where he studied fabrics.
 In 1916 he returned to Red Bank to work at the family factory.
 Monroe married (in New York City) Winone Jackson on September 11, 1916.

 The youngest son, A. Victor (born December 11, 1894) studied at Washington and Jefferson College at Washington, Pennsylvania.
 At the conclusion of his studies, be entered the family business as second vice-president.
 A. Victor married Helene Monsky in September 1918.